clewman/demograph/README.md

 Additional features: If I decide to allow users to save their maps/charts, then I will also need to create a user login system.
 If I have time, I would also like to use the charts to create predictive graphs based on past data.
 If I have time, I will add more chart/map types, such as: pie charts and bubble maps.

 Week 1: Create Django project, app, and associated files.
 Add templates and Materialize.
 Build models and views.
 Create dropdown with map types.
+Get data and organize it, make it searchable.

 Week 2: Create basic (non-js) divs, dropdowns, and input fields in templates.
 Build charts/maps in Python and test.